New Ulm Community Education

 - John Meyer

 - Janessa Palmer

 - Sara Riess

 - Todd Toulouse

 - Betty Uehling

-- Printable Registration form: mail your registration form to: Community Education 910 14th North Street New Ulm, MN 56073
+- Mail your printable registration form to: Community Education, 910 14th North Street, New Ulm, MN 56073

 You may also stop by the Washington Learning Center at 910 14th Street North in person.